nileshkr17/Java-DSA-roadmap/README.md

-## 🧠 Java-dsa-roadmap 🚀
+# 🧠 Java-dsa-roadmap 🚀

-Welcome to Java DSA Roadmap – your one-stop resource for mastering Data Structures and Algorithms (DSA) in Java.
+Welcome to Java DSA Roadmap – your one-stop resource for mastering Data Structures and Algorithms \(DSA\) in Java.
 This repository serves as a comprehensive and centralized checkpoint for anyone looking to strengthen their understanding of DSA concepts, improve coding interview performance, and enhance their problem-solving skills in real-world software development.
-Whether you're a student, self-learner, or professional, this roadmap will guide you through the key concepts of DSA in Java, with hands-on examples, practical problems, and advanced techniques.
+Whether you\'re a student, self-learner, or professional, this roadmap will guide you through the key concepts of DSA in Java, with hands-on examples, practical problems, and advanced techniques.
 Each section of this repository is designed to be concise, insightful, and interview-ready, making it a perfect tool for preparing for technical interviews and exams.

 ---

 ## 📚 What You'll Learn